MCP

 Don't trust the server — pin the artifact.

-Both servers refuse to serve if their artifact doesn't match the signed manifest.
-You can reproduce that check yourself: recompute the artifact SHA-256 and verify the manifest's Ed25519 signature on the integrity page (with a self-contained, no-dependencies test vector).
+The server refuses to serve if the manifest signature or any artifact hash doesn't verify.
+You can reproduce both checks yourself: recompute the artifact SHA-256 and verify the manifest's Ed25519 signature on the integrity page (with a self-contained, no-dependencies test vector).
 The builder docs cover the fetch → verify → use pattern; the API & endpoints page lists every JSON artifact.